- Sashité for Developers

 - Pawn moves from

-and promotes to queen - Black rook at
+e7toe8and promotes to queen. - Black rook at

 Multi-Dimensional Examples